dotlang/language/doc/RFE.md

 N - Create a compiler which does basic things (expression parsing, generics, ...) then implement the rest on dot, possibly with even re-write of original parts.

-? - Doesn't it make more sense if I write `x:=y+1` to address byte after y?
+N - Doesn't it make more sense if I write `x:=y+1` to address byte after y?
 No it is super confusing, even though we are using a different notation `:=`.
 `x := getAddress(y)+1` makes more sense
 `x := getOffset(y, 1)` is good too.